AlexGuo43/discord_scraper/README.md

 # How to use

-Log in to Discord web, then bring up Developer tools and in the Javascript console, paste the script either under the `channel` folder or `search_bar` folder.
+Log in to Discord web, go to a server and to the channel you want or search for a keyword in the search bar.
+Then bring up Developer tools and in the Javascript console, paste the corresponding script either under the `channel` folder or `search_bar` folder.
 For the channel script, the messages will be auto saved to a csv and downloaded.
-For the search_bar script, you have to manually run `extract.js` after `collect.js`.
+For the search_bar script, you have to manually run `extract.js` after `collect.js` to download the csv.